 Customer service can make or break a business.
 Lower your response time, improve customer satisfaction and keep fewer people on hold by giving them the option to text your business with inquiries and requests.
 Research from Marketing Strategies International found that 70% of consumers want to use mobile messaging for troubleshooting, and nearly two-thirds want to use it for purchases or reservations.

-Business text messaging is easy to implement and you can even use your existing phone number.
+Business text messaging or an SMS customer service platform are easy to implement and you can even use your existing phone number.
 Plus, our intuitive dashboard makes onboarding new team members a breeze.

 This doesn’t have to mean “buying” your customers with rebates and coupons.
 Incentivizing customers is about providing value, not offering discounts.
 Let’s take Haseley Family Chiropractic as an example.
 Dr. Shawn Haseley sends automated motivational texts to participants in his weight loss program.
 These texts do two important things: they keep people in the program and they keep them as paying customers.